Native-Neo/SmaulNative/README.md

 Because the project contains separate architecture paths, changes should clearly indicate whether they target:

 - The root RWKV-X implementation.
 - The `transformer` implementation.
+(No longer maintained)
 - The `transformers-based-RWKV` implementation.
+(No longer maintained)
 - Shared data or tokenizer tooling.
 - Model merging infrastructure.
+- Quantization-aware training tooling.

 ---